kamil-kazmierczak/nvim/README.md

 How to run this config?
   -  Install Neovim
-  -  clone this repo to ~/.config/ catalog
+  -  Clone this repo to ~/.config/
+  -  Run nvim